Monolingual and Multilingual Misinformation Detection for Low-Resource Languages: A Comprehensive Survey: Limitations

 \section{Limitations}

 This survey primarily relies on Scopus for the initial collection of relevant papers in the domain.
 While we extended the review through citation searching within each paper, there remains the possibility that some relevant works were not captured.
 Additionally, we chose not to focus on developing a comprehensive taxonomy of misinformation, as several existing works already provide detailed taxonomies.
 Instead, our focus is primarily on the technical aspects of LRL misinformation detection.
-This narrowed scope may overlook important universal dimensions that can also significantly influence misinformation detection efforts.
+This narrowed scope may overlook universal dimensions, e.g., sociocultural factors, that may also influence misinformation detection efforts.